-Crazyegg is a handy tool whose biggest asset is telling you what your site’s weakest spots are — for instance, certain “leaks” in conversion funnel, insufficient leads and underused content - to name a few.
+Crazyegg is a handy tool whose biggest asset is telling you what your site’s weakest spots are — for instance, certain “leaks” in the conversion funnel, insufficient leads and underused content to name a few.

 You can establish what parts of a conversion marketing funnel to work on, thanks to the analysis of user behavior that answers the questions like:

-Where are your users clicking?
+- Where are your users clicking?

-Why are users leaving the site?
+- Why are users leaving the site?

-Where are they spending most of their time?
+- Where are they spending most of their time?

-What keeps them most engaged?
+- What keeps them most engaged?

-Provides eye-tracking tools like heatmaps
+- Provides eye-tracking tools like heatmaps

-Tracks website operations and helps understand user’s interest
+- Tracks website operations and helps understand user’s interest

 Kissmetric analyzes your website and the way it’s optimized to convert users.
 It also provides very specific hints and tips regarding engagement levels on your website, helping you improve this important segment that leads to conversions.

-What do visitors who convert all have in common?
+- What do visitors who convert all have in common?

-How long are they staying on-page?
+- How long are they staying on the page?

-Who are the most active visitors?
+- Who are the most active visitors?

-Which digital marketing activities and campaigns are bringing them to the site?
+- Which digital marketing activities and campaigns are bringing them to the site?

-What website content has proven more effective in retaining users and converting them?
+- What website content has proven more effective in retaining users and converting them?

 The data this tool provides is very useful for measuring the performance of a particular campaign, a service or a product — and is a good stepping stone to optimize the effectiveness of the entire conversion marketing plan.

-Tracks customer’s conversion process
+- Tracks customer’s conversion process

-Discovers areas where you’re losing customers
+- Discovers areas where you’re losing customers

-Determine which adjustments are making the biggest impact
+- Determine which adjustments are making the biggest impact

-Identify trends that contribute to your objectives
+- Identify trends that contribute to your objectives

-Understands where your most valuable customers are coming from
+- Understands where your most valuable customers are coming from

-Calculates how long it takes a user to convert on average
+- Calculates how long it takes a user to convert on average

-Although it is suitable for all sorts of conversion marketing methods and practices, Unbounce shows most potential when creating lead flows for blogs, eBooks, etc. all through dynamic landing pages that can be optimized in minutes.
+Although it is suitable for all sorts of conversion marketing methods and practices, Unbounce shows the most potential when creating lead flows for blogs, eBooks, etc. all through dynamic landing pages that can be optimized in minutes.

 This landing pages service enables users to

-Create, edit and test landing pages before publishing them
+- Create, edit and test landing pages before publishing them

-Get real-time data on page loading, campaign grouping and more
+- Get real-time data on page loading, campaign grouping and more

 It generates heatmaps that provide a visualization of elements that capture the attention of your users the most — in terms of what they are looking at, where their mouse hovers, where they are clicking etc. It also suggests what to optimize for higher conversions.

 It does so by capturing the sessions of mouse interactions on the page.
-When it does so, it takes all the pages with captured data and gathers them to form a good idea of general user experience on the website.
+When it does so, it takes all the pages with captured data and gathers them to form a good idea of the general user experience on the website.

-Quick Bonus Tips For Generating Even More Conversions
+Tips for Generating More Conversions

-As a final touch when working on improving your business’s conversion rates, you should consider the following few points.
+As a final touch when working on improving your business’s conversion rates, you should consider the following few points:

 A good conversion marketing strategy’s important aspects are:

-Business’s online authority
+- Business’s online authority

-For mobile phones, the keyword is: efficiency.
+For mobile phones, the keyword is efficiency.
 That means that your website, apart from being mobile-friendly and responsive, should also be extremely quick on mobile and easy to use.

 This brings us to the next point — that of user experience.